Easily create an LLC operating agreement

 It’s not just the government

 Even if your state doesn’t need to see your LLC operating agreement, others likely will.
-Most banks want to see your LLC’s operating agreement before they’ll let you open a business bank account.
-Potential investors or partners will want to see it.
+Many banks want to see your LLC’s operating agreement before they’ll let you open a business bank account.
+Potential investors or partners will likely want to see it.
 Financial and legal professionals may want to see the agreement when rendering any advice or assistance.
 And, if you’re buying real estate for your LLC, you can expect the title company to want to read your operating agreement, too.

 Yes, even single-member LLCs